Eugen Doga: Ballets

 This ballet has become one of the pinnacles of the composer's creative career.

 A fantastic storyline of a fairy tale by Eminescu was first expressed in the language of music.
 A dream of love, a collapse of romantic illusions, cosmic infinity of the stellar world and earthly reality are all outlined with completed musical images in continuous symphonic development using the combination of traditional techniques of Western European and Russian theater classics and national character of musical images.

 "For example, where did the musical images in my ballet come from?
-They come from somewhere in the Carpathians and even further out,"- says Eugen Doga.
+They come from somewhere in the Carpathians and even further out,"- said Eugen Doga.

 And images of his next ballet "Venancia" came from the other hemisphere.
 Eugen Doga visited Nicaragua, Argentina, Honduras, Brazil where he studied unique folklore of Latin American countries and collected material for a ballet.
 The music of these countries combines the origins of the European music with the ancient folklore of the Indians.
 It presents an incredible diversity of styles, sophisticated rhythms and melodies.

 Due to the collapse of the Soviet Union, the ballet was not staged.
 The storyline of the ballet – romance, love, fight for freedom.
 The premiere of a concert version of the ballet took place in 2007 in Chișinău (Moldova) performed by the orchestra, chorus and soloists of the Moldavian Philharmonic.
 In 2008, the music to the ballet was performed in Bucharest, and in 2012 – in the Great Hall of the Moscow Conservatoire.

-Currently, he is working on another ballet, "Queen Margot", but it is not finished yet.

 Opera "Dialogues of Love"

 In 1972 Eugen Doga for the first time wrote two works for chorus on the poems by a genius of Romanian literature Mihai Eminescu.

 In the creative work of Eugen Doga, the poetry by Mihai Eminescu and his lover, poet Veronica Micle occupied a very important place.
 In 1983 he created ballet based on a fantastic story of the poem by Mihai Eminescu.

 In 1996 the composer was presented with a collection of poems "Dor nemângâiat" by Veronica Micle.
 Eugen Doga wrote more than 40 romance songs on poems of Mihai Eminescu and Veronica Micle.
 Since he got so inspired by the dramatic love story of these two poets, he wrote an opera about it (first aria written for the opera "Do not cry" Nu plînge.
-Liric by Veronica Micle).
+Lyric by Veronica Micle).